Medically reviewed by Drugs.com. Last updated on Jun 19, 2023.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this medicine (amphetamine tablets).

 - New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with this medicine (amphetamine tablets).
-Tell your doctor if you or a family member have any mental or mood problems like low mood (depression) or bipolar illness, or if a family member has killed themselves.
-Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.
+Tell your doctor if you or a family member have any mental or mood problems like depression or bipolar illness, or if a family member has committed suicide.
+Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like depression, thoughts of suicide, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take this medicine (amphetamine tablets) with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take this medicine (amphetamine tablets) with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.